A Valentine's Day candy bouquet is a creative way to share sweets with your SWEET heart.

 Use their favorite chocolate bars or any other fun candy that your sweetheart will enjoy.

-If you want to make a pink themed candy bouquet, I suggest a combination of pink bubble tape and pink bubble gum packages, pink swirl lollipops and any seasonal pink wrapper candy you can find.
+Ideas for Pink...
+Some fun candy ideas for a pink themed candy bouquet are pink bubble tape, pink bubble gum packages, pink swirl lollipops and any seasonal pink wrapped candy you can find.
 If you can't find enough pink for your little sweethearts, try wrapping their favorite candy bars in strips of pink scrapbook paper.

+Glass Vase...
 A chocolate candy bouquet in a glass vase is (in my opinion) the most elegant of candy bouquets.
+The candy bouquet featured below was designed starting with a slender-neck vase.

-If your making them for friends or family, you may instead, like to start with a smaller container such as...
+Other Containers...
+If you're making lots of candy bouquets for friends or family, you may instead, like to start with a smaller container such as...

 Here's how I made the simple Valentine's Day Bouquet featured on this page...